nikpl7777/drafter-highlevel-tech-overiview/README.md

 ## Data model

 Most of the data are going to be JSON-documents.
+Please see entities description to get known the details.

 #### Document Template

 Text flexibility is a must for such a service.
 The fewer limits we would have in this point, the more kinds of contracts can be provided to the customer.

 That's why I suggest using flexible template language like **Handlebars JS**.

-The disadvantage of such an approach is the requirement for template editors to briefly understand JS.
+> The disadvantage of such an approach is the requirement for template editors to briefly understand JS.

+This template will be processed with _Questionnaire Results_ coming from the customer.

 #### Questionnaire Config

 It is probably going to be a key entity of the system.
 The model of this entity affects many services.
-The general idea of this model is keeping collection of Data Input Components with their config.
+The general idea of this model is keeping collection of _Data Input Components_ with their config.

 It can be represented as the following JSON object: